Stocks edge higher, pushing further into record territory

 Investors had a mix of earnings and corporate news to review.
 Coinbase, a platform where traders can buy and sell digital currencies like Bitcoin, rose 7% after reporting strong growth in the last quarter.

 Southwest Airlines initially fell but stabilized after saying it no longer expects to turn a profit in the third quarter as COVID-19 infections spread.
-Major airlines, including Delta Air Lines, United Airlines and American Airlines all wobbled between small gains and losses.
+Major airlines, including Delta Air Lines, United Airlines and American Airlines all made slight gains.

 Online auction and retail giant eBay will report its results after the closing bell Wednesday.